-Grid-scale battery storage, pumped hydro generation, and the proportion of small-scale battery storage that is assumed to be aggregated (operating as a virtual power plant [VPP]) is fully optimised in the supply dispatch modelling.
+Grid-scale battery storage, pumped hydro generation, hydrogen elements, and the proportion of small-scale battery storage that is assumed to be aggregated (operating as a virtual power plant [VPP] or vehicle to grid [V2G]) is fully optimised in the supply dispatch modelling.
 Each storage or generator is modelled with regards to its maximum generation/discharge capacity, maximum load/charge capacity, storage capacity, and efficiency.
-Within the modelling, each asset optimises its generation and pumping/discharging and charging in a way that will reduce the level of USE to the maximum extent possible given its operational constraints.
+Each hydrogen element is modelled with regards to its maximum load, minimum load and energy target.
+Within the modelling, each asset optimises its generation (or discharging), load (pumping or charging) in a way that will reduce the level of USE to the maximum extent possible given its operational constraints.
 The modelling assumes perfect foresight in optimising this behaviour.